Investin-pro/Investin_docs/docs/manager.md

-As the intialization function call can be seen above the manager is expected to provide certain paramters as:
+At the initialization of a fund the manager is expected to provide certain parameters like:

 * Minimum amount